FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 * `id_token`: This is a JWT that contains public information about the user such as their name.
 This token is usually safe to store in non-secure cookies or local storage because it can't be used to call APIs on behalf of the user.
 * `refresh_token`: This is an opaque token (not a JWT) that can be used to create new access tokens.
 Access tokens expire and might need to be renewed, depending on your requirements (for example how long you want access tokens to last versus how long you want users to stay logged in).

 Since 2 of the tokens we have are JWTs, let's quickly cover that technology here.
 A full coverage of JWTs is outside of the scope of this guide, but there are a couple of good guides in our [Expert Advice Token section](/learn/expert-advice/tokens/) about JWTs.
-There are two salient points worth reiterating:

-* To securely use a token, make sure it is signed and verify additional claims, such as the issuer (who created it) and audience (who the token is for), are values you expect.
-* JWTs expire, but until then they are typically useable by anything that has access to them, as they are usually bearer tokens.
-Keep their lifetimes short and protect them as you would other valuabel information like an API key.

 JWTs are JSON objects that contain information about users and can also be signed.
+JWTs expire, but until then they are typically useable by anything that has access to them, as they are usually bearer tokens.
+Keep their lifetimes short and protect them as you would other credentials such as an API key.
 The act of signing allows the JWT to be verified to ensure it hasn't been tampered with.
 JWTs have a couple of standard claims that impact their use.
 These claims are:

 * `aud`: The intended audience of the JWT.
 This is usually an application id and your applications should verify this value.
 * `exp`: The expiration instant of the JWT.
 This is stored as the number of seconds since Epoch (January 1, 1970 UTC).